 8. Pragmatic Problems; disruptive behaviour

-Disruptive, inappropriate behaviour is a frequent secondary characteristic of LPD.
+Disruptive, inappropriate behaviour is a frequent secondary characteristic of language processing deficits.
 The rules for social interaction are often subtle and revolve around nuances of language and underlying meanings.
-This can make it difficult for children with a LPD to make sense of it.
+This can make it difficult for these children to make sense of it.

 Children with broad language processing deficits may also have problems with reading comprehension even when they can decode words accurately.
-Children with severe language disorders will almost certainly have difficulty reading and writing.
+Children with severe language deficits will almost certainly have reading and writing difficulties..

 Assessing your child's language processing skills

-At Brain & Language Connections our comprehensive assessment of your child's language processing skills (which is different from an assessment of their language development skills) helps determine whether or not they have a LPD and to what degree the problem exists.
+At Brain & Language Connections our comprehensive assessment of your child's language processing skills (which is different from an assessment of their language development skills) helps determine whether or not they have language processing deficits and to what degree the problem exists.

 As language processing abilities develop in a hierarchy of increased cognitive complexity, the assessment of language processing starts at the simplest level (i.e. sounds) right through to the most complex level (i.e. conversation).
 Auditory memory and word retrieval skills are also assessed to determine their influence on the results.